kevinrepo/guidelines/MariaDB_w_GaleraCluster_setup.md

 &nbsp;

 &nbsp;

 &nbsp;

-# This part is the installation of MariaDB GaleraCluster setup (Docker version)
+# This part is the Different part of MariaDB GaleraCluster setup (Docker version)

 ----
 #### (You can refer to original description on links at bottom)

+&nbsp;

-## Noticable difference
+## Noticable difference on GaleraCuster installation

 ### 1. /etc/mysql/conf.d/galera.cnf